bctboi23/CeeChess/README.md

 - Passed Pawn evaluation (Midgame and Endgame tables)
 - Isolated pawn heuristic
 - Open file heuristics (for Rook and Queen)
+- King Safety (King Tropism, weighted by the number pieces left on the board + attack bonuses for semi-open files near the king)
 - Tapered evaluation

 **Planned Improvements (ordered by perceived feasibility):**